CLSherrod/clsherrod.github.io/_drafts/a-skip/2008-04-01-spontaneous-healing.md

 - receive access to gifts from some of your favorite Hay House authors
 - receive access to gifts, products and services from our sponsors
 </ul>
-<p>I have a <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">bonus</a> available after you purchase the book named  *Above All Is Love * with a special link inside it.Â  Check it out at <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">Gregg Braden - Spontaneous Healing</a>.
+<p>I have a <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">bonus</a> available after you purchase the book named  *Above All Is Love * with a special link inside it.
+Check it out at <a href="http://promos.hayhouse.com/braden/040208email/" rel="nofollow">Gregg Braden - Spontaneous Healing</a>.